jwigley/buildpack-nginx/README.md

 `ROOT` - Optional: overrides root directory

 ## Nginx Configuration
-Override default configuration by adding `nginx.conf.erb` in the root directory
+Override default configuration by adding `nginx.conf.erb` and any other related configs in the `conf` directory

 ## Credits and License
 `buildpack-nginx` is licensed under the CC0 1.0 Universal license and has been informed by many similar projects on the web